The Past Is Always About the Present

 The past reflects a re-surface of core dynamic

-The core issues may be those of the relationship — that their dynamics seems to follow this yin-yang pattern — or the stirring of Sara particular emotional wounds — those negative behaviors and emotions she learned to be particularly sensitive to in her childhood; often it is combination of both.
-What’s important is seeing the past as red-flag indicator of a current problem.
+The core issues may be those of the relationship — that their dynamics seems to follow this yin-yang pattern — or the stirring of Sara's particular emotional wounds — those negative behaviors and emotions she learned to be particularly sensitive to in her childhood; often it is a combination of both.
+What’s important is seeing the past as a red-flag indicator of a current problem.

 The past reflects a lack of closure

 Or maybe Sara’s going back there because she never fully understood why this happened at all.
 Instead she and Brad “patched it up," but she was left with too many questions that she was reluctant to pursue for whatever reason.
 Now those lingering questions rise to surface, triggered perhaps by stress or subtle shifts in the relationship now.